aAT0047/MRDadaptis/README.md

 ## Testing DELLY, LUMPY, Manta, BreakDancer, Pindel, MetaSV, SvABA & MRD-Adaptis

-Use the following script to test different tools:
+To evaluate the model's generalization ability, we trained it on 400 simulated data samples and tested it using 176 real-world data samples.
+Additionally, 5-fold cross-validation was performed on the training set to ensure robustness and prevent overfitting.Use the following script to test different tools:

     python /SVfolder/vsworkflow/callerworkflow.py